ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Save pre-processed spots image

-  If ``True``, spotMAX will save the pre-processed spots' signal image.
-This is the image used by spotMAX as input for spot detection.
+  If ``True``, SpotMAX will save the pre-processed spots' signal image.
+This is the image used by SpotMAX as input for spot detection.

   The file will be named with the pattern ``<basename>_run_num<run_number>_<spots_ch_name>_preprocessed_<text_to_append>.<ext>``